sholoms/dye-durham/README.md

 `./gradlew test`

+#### Build Pipeline

-Project uses GitHub Actions to run build and test automatically on all pull requests.
+Project uses GitHub Actions to validate build and test automatically on all pull requests.